Top Notch Purlins

 These tables are intended for use where roofing or cladding provides full restraint to the top flange of the Top Notch purlin or girt.
 Loads are assumed to be applied about the major axis of symmetry (X-X).

 The fixing type and size is critical to achieve the outward design loads.
-Refer Connection Design in section 2.4 Specific Design - Top Notch Purlin System in Purlin Design manual.
+Refer Connection Design in section 2.4 Specific Design - Top Notch Purlin System in Purlin Systems Manual.

 The Top Notch Purlin System does not require bracing to provide restraint.
 Therefore the loads are represented as inward and outward cases.
 However bracing battens can be fastened transversely along the underside of the purlins to enhance the performance of Top Notch purlins and are recommended where supports/restraints are further than 30 times the Top Notch purlin depth apart.

 Gravity type loads can be assumed to act perpendicular to the roof plane for pitches up to 10 degrees.
 For pitches greater than 10 degrees, load components about the minor axis of symmetry (Y-Y) should also be considered.